dmoisset/s5/character/classes/rogue.md

   until the end of your next turn.
 You can only add a single extra effect to your sneak attack.
 * **Master of Disguise** (requires level 9): As an action you can change your appearance, following the same rules as the *Disguise Self* spell.
 You can choose to take the appearance of a specific creature you’ve seen.
-If you’ve heard the creature, you can also imitate perfectly it’s voice and modulation.
+If you’ve heard the creature, you can also imitate its voice and modulation perfectly.
 Once you use this ability, you can’t use it again until your next long rest.
 * **Mentalist’s Bane** (level 9): If you fail a Wisdom saving throw against a charm or enchantment effect, you get an additional saving throw at the beginning of your next turn if the effect doesn’t already allow it.
 If you succeed, the spell or effect is there but its effects on your behaviour are suppressed.
-If the effects provides a link between you and the originator (for example a Dominate Monster spell) you can keep the link without the control.
+If the effects provide a link between you and the originator (for example a Dominate Monster spell) you can keep the link without the control.
 You can make a Deception check (DC equal to the effect save) to prevent the originator from knowing that you are unaffected.
 You get at most one of these extra saves per effect.